NiklasWevel/Kubernetes/README.md

 These components are optional:

 1. A [private Docker Hub Proxy Cache](https://hub.docker.com/_/registry) ,  so I don't run into the new Docker pull limit when I restart the cluster multiple times.
+2  A [S3 compatible storage backend](https://github.com/deuxfleurs-org/garage) for the cloud native postgres backups jobs.
+I'm using Garage with a simple GUI.

 ## Homelab Hardware